-2.2 As with all personal information, we will take reasonable steps to destroy or permanently de-identify personal information if that information is no longer needed for the purposes for which we are authorised to use it.
+2.2 As with all personal data, we will take reasonable steps to destroy or permanently de-identify personal data if that data is no longer needed for the purposes for which we are authorised to use it.

 2.3 In limited circumstances, it may be possible for you to use a pseudonym or remain anonymous when dealing with us.
 If you wish to use a pseudonym or remain anonymous you should notify us when making first enquiries or providing initial instructions.
 We will use our best endeavours to deal with your request, subject to our professional obligations and ability to perform the accounting service to you without using your name.
 In most cases, our professional obligations will require you to deal with us using your real name.

-2.4 We are also subject to professional obligations which may affect how we deal with personal information.
+2.4 We are also subject to professional obligations which may affect how we deal with personal data.

-3.1 We may collect and hold personal information about you, which may include:
+3.1 We may collect and hold personal data about you, which may include: